mattevs24/mattevs24/README.md

 # 💫 About Me:
-👨🏻‍🎓MSc Student at the University of Bath studying Mathematics and Data Science for Industry 🔭PhD oppurtunities in Statistical Applied Mathematics 🏎️Data Analyst and Software Developer at SLN Racing 🧑🏻‍💻Lead in Slipstream Data Management
+👨🏻‍🎓MSc Student at the University of Bath studying Mathematics and Data Science for Industry<br>
+🔭PhD oppurtunities in Statistical Applied Mathematics<br>
+🏎️Data Analyst and Software Developer at SLN Racing<br>
+🧑🏻‍💻Lead in Slipstream Data Management<br>
 🌱Learning about Space Weather and Proton Beam Therapy

 ## 🌐 Socials: